 - Using a silicone bread pan or a pan lined with parchment paper, pour bread batter into the pan, scraping down the bowl's sides to get all the batter.

-- Then, place 1/2 cup apples into the top of the bread and sprinkle with remaining cinnamon, randomly placing them.
-This is just for added flavor and for aesthetics.
+- Then, place ½ cup apples into the top of the bread and sprinkle with remaining cinnamon, randomly placing them.
+Again, this is just for added flavor and for aesthetics.

 - Cook for 50-55 minutes.
 If using a silicone pan, check the bread at 45 minutes since it cooks quickly.